hamishwaddy/RugbySevens/graphql-api/docker-setup.md

 #### Docker Container setup
 ___

-1. Download the graphql-api folder.
+1. Download the graphql-api folder from the Github repository ([here](https://github.com/hamishwaddy/RugbySevens/tree/master/graphql-api)).
+It has the necessary files to build and run the GraphQL server.

 2. Open Terminal, from the graphql-api folder run:
 ```
 docker-compose up -d